christiandeange/ozone/README.md

 lexicons {
-  // Generates an additional interface for the target schemas. generateApi("BlueskyApi") {
+  // Generates an additional interface for the target schemas.
+  // This method can be called more than once to generate multiple API interfaces. generateApi("BlueskyApi") {
     // Determines the package name of the generated API.
 Defaults to "sh.christian.ozone". packageName.set("com.example.myapp")